Acipenseriformes: Evolutionary history

-Acipenseriforms are assumed to have evolved from a "palaeoniscoid" ancestor.
-Their closest relatives within the "palaeoniscoids" are uncertain and contested.
+Acipenseriforms are assumed to have evolved from members of the "palaeoniscoid" stock of archaic ray finned fish.
 The ancestors of Acipenseriformes are thought to have split from those of other living fish around the Carboniferous period (360–300 million years ago).
+The closest fossil relatives of Acipenseriformes, placed as part of the broader group Chondrostei, are uncertain and contested.
 The last common ancestor of Acipenseriformes underwent a whole genome duplication event suggested to have occurred around 242–255 million years ago, with the genome subsequently undergoing rediploidization, both before the split between sturgeons and paddlefish, and separately in both lineages after the split.

 Eochondrosteus from the Early Triassic (252–247 million years ago) of China has been suggested by some authors to be the oldest acipenseriform.
 The oldest unambiguous members of the order are the Chondrosteidae, a group of large fish found in marine deposits from the Early Jurassic (201–175 million years ago) of Europe, which already have reduced ossification of the skeleton.
 The Peipiaosteidae are known from Middle Jurassic-Early Cretaceous freshwater deposits in Asia.
+Indeterminate remains of marine Acipenseriformes are known from the Upper Jurassic of Europe.
 The estimated time of the divergence between sturgeons and paddlefish varies.
 An estimate based on 30 protein-encoding nuclear markers suggest 204.1 million years ago, research on mitochondrial genomes suggest 155.2 million years ago, and Bayesian dating based on the combined matrix of molecular (mitogenomes) and morphological characters set the divergence to 162 (195–137) million years ago.

-The oldest known paddlefish is Protopsephurus from the Early Cretaceous of China around 120 million years ago, while the earliest known sturgeons appear in the Late Cretaceous in North America and Asia, around 100–95 million years ago.
+The oldest known paddlefish is Protopsephurus from the Early Cretaceous of China around 120 million years ago, while the earliest known sturgeons appear in the early Late Cretaceous in North America and Asia, around 100–95 million years ago.